BenLorantfy-Archive/benlorantfy.github.io/_posts/2017-04-09-A-Technique-to-Reduce-Game-Lag.md

 <video src="/img/lag2.mov" autoplay loop></video>

-Combine this with a modest decrease to our interval size and it's a pretty good solution while still sending a limited amount of messages.
+If you compare the two videos you will notice a significant improvement in the second one, yet we're still sending the same amount of messages at the same message sending rate.